subquery/documentation/docs/run_publish/subscription.md

 :::

 ::: warning Important
-The subcription feature works on SubQuery's managed service when you directly call the listed GraphQL endpoint.
+The subcription feature works on SubQuery's Managed Service when you directly call the listed GraphQL endpoint.
 It will not work within the in-browser GraphQL playground.
 :::